 “What happened after the ambush,” my mother asks my father in the gentle and soothing voice she has when I have skinned my knee.

 “Ah…it was a long time ago.
 It does not matter.
 It does not matter anymore,” my father answers.
 I hear his chair flying back into the bookshelf and his footsteps moving quickly towards the kitchen.
 The click, click, click of my mother’s knitting needles fills the space.

-Years after I fell asleep on the floor of my bedroom dreaming about this murderous train, I learned the true context of this story.
-During the years Poland ruled western Ukraine, my father, a member of the Polish army, was to travel from Lviv with hundreds of other soldiers to fight the Soviets after the invasion of eastern Poland but missed his train.
+Years after I fell asleep on the floor of my bedroom dreaming about this murderous train, I learned the actual context of this story.
+During the years Poland ruled western Ukraine, my father, a member of the Polish army, traveled from Lviv with hundreds of other soldiers to fight the Soviets after the invasion of eastern Poland but missed his train.
 Word soon filtered back to Lviv that the Soviet army had intercepted the train and murdered all the soldiers aboard before closing off the Eastern Front.

 On my bedroom floor, I did not simply learn snippets of history.
 I also gathered stories like a small bird collecting discarded objects for its fragile nest.

 I was always the family archaeologist.
 Beginning with the nugget about the train, over the years, I built my private inventory from fragments I collected: